 The Dashboard is your starting point, providing access to all Airway Manager: Emergency modules.

-Questions appear in a wide range of formats, including multiple choice, fill-in-the-blank, matching, and ranking.
+Questions appear in a wide range of formats: multiple choice, fill-in-the-blank, matching, and more.

-View and submit earned CME credits and MOC points on the My Credits Earned page.
+View and submit earned CME credits and MOC points on the Credit Center.